Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Pendle Hill had a median taxpayer income of $51,604 and an average income of $62,460 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Greater Sydney having a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $56,176 (median) and $67,994 (average).
-According to the 2021 Census, household, family, and personal incomes in Pendle Hill ranked modestly, between the 43rd and 54th percentiles.
-The largest income segment comprised 33.0% earning $1,500 - $2,999 weekly, with 2,840 residents falling into this category.
-High housing costs consumed 19.1% of income, yet strong earnings placed disposable income at the 51st percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+Pendle Hill suburb has a median taxpayer income of $51,604 and an average income of $62,460 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $56,176 (median) and $67,994 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Pendle Hill rank modestly, between the 43rd and 54th percentiles.
+The largest income segment comprises 33.0% earning $1,500 - $2,999 weekly (2,840 residents), aligning with regional trends where this cohort also represents 30.9%.
+High housing costs consume 19.1% of income, but strong earnings place disposable income at the 51st percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income